csivitu/ctf-challenges/crypto/The Climb/README.md

 ```
-Forgot how to decrypt my flag.
-Help?
+"I lost my flag while trekking but I sent the ciphertext to my friend for safe keeping.
+He sent it to me but I forgot how to decrypt it.
+Could you please help me?"
 ```

 ## Exploit

-You just need to reverse the Hill Cipher program.
+You just need to reverse the java program for the Hill Cipher.
 <br />

 The flag is: